swyxio/swyxdotio/content/writing/learn-in-public/learn-in-public.md

 - Teach workshops.
 - Go to conferences and summarize what you learned.

-There's always one level deeper.
-But at every step of the way: _Document what you did and the problems you solved._
+If you're tired of creating one-off things, start building a persistent knowledge base that grows over time.
+[Open Source your Knowledge](https://www.swyx.io/speaking/open-source-knowledge/)!
+At every step of the way: _Document what you did and the problems you solved._

 The subheading under this rule would be: **Try your best to be right, but don't worry when you're wrong.** Repeatedly.
 If you feel uncomfortable, or like an impostor, good.
 You're pushing yourself.
 Don't assume you know everything, but try your best anyway, and let the internet correct you when you are inevitably wrong.
 Wear your noobyness on your sleeve.